 Choose your journey

-With multiple exit points, you can choose to leave with a Graduate Certificate in Health Management and Leadership after 0.5 years of full-time study (or part-time equivalent), a Graduate Diploma of Health Management and Leadership after 1 year of full-time study (or part-time equivalent), or gain your full Master of Health Management and Leadership after 1.5 years full-time study (or part-time equivalent).
+With multiple exit points, you can choose to leave with a graduate certificate after 0.5 years of full-time study (or part-time equivalent), or a graduate diploma after one year of full-time study (or part-time equivalent), or gain your full master’s after 1.5 years of full-time study (or part-time equivalent).
 You can even choose to complete your graduate certificate or graduate diploma and come back later to complete your master’s – so you can gain the right qualification for you.

-You can also choose to start small and ease into your study – or choose to upskill in a particular area – with a micro-credential.
+Choose to start small and ease into your study – or choose to upskill in a particular area – with a micro-credential.
 This lets you undertake small chunks of study and learning at your own pace.
-Letting you choose what particular skill sets you to want to hone in on.
+Letting you choose what particular skill sets you want to hone in on.

 The takeaway

-Employers are increasingly looking for post-graduate degrees when considering applicants for health management positions.
-And a Master’s in Health Management and Leadership will give you the knowledge to build your employability.
+Employers are increasingly looking for postgraduate-qualified professionals when considering applicants for health management positions.
+And a health leadership master’s will give you the knowledge to build your employability.

 So, are you ready to polish your skills?
 And take the next step to advance your career?
-Apply now to begin your journey to upskilling today.
+Apply now to begin your upskilling journey today.

 You must be logged in to post a comment.